dhocker/sensor-monitor/README.md

 you may not need to make any changes. **Note that this script assumes that VENVs are at ~/Virtualenvs.**

-While reviewing sensormonitorD.sh note that the daemon is configured to run as root.
+While reviewing sensormonitorD.sh note that the daemon is configured to run as pi (DAEMON_USER=pi).
 Older versions of Raspberry Pi OS required root permission to use I2C.
-That is no longer the case, so you can change the DAEMON_USER variable to DAEMON_USER=pi if you want to avoid the root user in favor of the pi user.
+That is no longer the case, so you can change the DAEMON_USER variable to another user as long as that user is in the i2c group.

 | Script            | Use                                                                           |
 |-------------------|-------------------------------------------------------------------------------|